HIPAA Privacy Rules: Compliance with HIPAA Laws and Regulations

 • HIPAA not require individuals to sign a waiver in order to release their health information, such as in cases of law enforcement officials obtaining access to a person’s medical records without their consent.

-• HIPAA does not prohibit the use or disclosure of health information for marketing purposes, as long as the covered entity obtains the individual’s written authorization first.
+• HIPAA does not prohibit the use or disclosure of health information for marketing purposes as long as the covered entity obtains the individual’s written authorization first.

 To further dispel common misunderstandings about HIPAA, you can find some frequently asked questions regarding this law below.